claire-west/svstudio-manual/docs/quickstart/editing-notes.md

 Multiple notes can also be selected or deselected by clicking on them individually while holding ++ctrl++.

 A continuous sequence of notes can be selected by clicking the first note, holding ++shift++, and clicking the last note.

+You can also use bounding box selection with the pencil tool (++alt+2++) by double clicking (without releasing the left button after the second click) and dragging with the mouse, similar to how [new notes](creating-notes.md#pointer-tool) are added with the pointer tool.

 ## Modifying Notes